Fact Sheet: Cellulosic Ethanol

 This report is a comprehensive analysis of the many facets of the Agrofuels agenda covering issues of soil, corporate control and consolidation, water, plantations and pulp mills, fertilizer usage, Genetic Engineering, transportation, and climate change.
 The conclusion fleshes out pathways and solutions to meeting the challenges for which agrofuels are a false solution.

-Biofuel Literature provided by Dr. Tad W Patzek
+Biofuel Archive and other publications by Dr. Tad W. Patzek

 How GM Crops Destroy the Third World